Zeroth-Order Regularized Optimization (ZORO): Approximately Sparse Gradients and Adaptive Sampling: Numerical experiments

-\paragraph{Rotated sparse quadratic function.} Pick an arbitrary sparse binary vector $x_\mathrm{true}$ with 10\% randomly located entries of 1.
-Consider the function $f(x)=(x-x_\mathrm{true})^\top QDQ^\top (x - x_\mathrm{true})$, where $U$ is a random orthonormal matrix and $D$ is a diagonal matrix with uniform $[0,1]$ random entries.
-We generated $Q$ by applying the QR-decomposition to a standard Gaussian random matrix.
-The gradients of $f(x)$ are not obviously compressible.
-Nevertheless, most of them sampled at random locations are compressible.
-The solution $x_\mathrm{true}$ is sparse, so we can apply regularization to accelerate convergence.
+\paragraph{Rotated sparse quadratic function} Pick an arbitrary sparse binary vector $x_\mathrm{true}$ with 10\% randomly located entries equal to 1.
+Consider the function $f(x)=(x-x_\mathrm{true})^{\top} QDQ^{\top} (x - x_\mathrm{true})$, where $Q$ is a random orthonormal matrix and $D$ is a diagonal matrix with uniform $[0,1]$ random entries.
+The gradients of $f(x)$ are not obviously compressible, but empirically most randomly sampled gradients are.
+The solution $x_\mathrm{true}$ is sparse, so we can incorporate this prior knowledge using a regularizer to accelerate convergence.

 For both functions we repeated 10 experiments per dimension, using random initial points with unit $\ell_2$ norm.
 We ran each experiment until the objective error reached a threshold of $0.1\%$ of the initial objective error.
 Figure~\ref{fig:query_vs_dimension} depicts the means and standard deviations of the number of queries used for both functions.
-As is apparent, the query complexity of ZORO increase much more slowly than that of SPSA.
+As is apparent, the query complexity of ZORO increases much more slowly than that of SPSA.
+In Figure~\ref{fig_maxk}, where $s=20$ is fixed while $d$ increases, it is clear that the query complexity of ZORO is only weakly dependent on $d$.